TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 As discussed before, the Bootstrap and jQuery files should be ignored for the time being.
 This leave us with the ``index.html`` file, more precisly with the ``<body>``-part of that file.

 Due to the fact that this file needs to be rendered and enriched with dynamic content from the CMS, it can not be *static* and the content of this file will not be sent to the user directly.
 Therefore, this file should be stored somewhere inside the ``Resources/Private/`` directory.
-The question about the exact sub-directory pops up though: is ``Resources/Private/Layouts/`` or ``Resources/Private/Templates/`` the perfect fit?
+The question about the exact sub-directory pops up though: is ``Resources/Private/Layouts/Page/`` or ``Resources/Private/Templates/Page/`` the perfect fit?

-In our case, directory ``Resources/Private/Templates/`` is the correct folder, because this is the entry point for all page templates, despite the fact that our ``index.html`` file in fact implements the layout of the entire site.
-Therefore, the ``index.html`` file gets copied into ``Resources/Private/Template/`` and renamed to ``Content.html`` (in order to visualize that this file represents the layout of a content page).
+In our case, directory ``Resources/Private/Templates/Page/`` is the correct folder, because this is the entry point for all page templates, despite the fact that our ``index.html`` file in fact implements the layout of the entire site.
+Therefore, the ``index.html`` file gets copied into ``Resources/Private/Template/Page/`` and renamed to ``Default.html`` (in order to visualize that this file represents the layout of a default page).

 As a result, we end up with the following structure.